Nastaran-reyhani/credit-card/README.md

 # credit-card
--this is one of my first javaScript ptojects , its a payment getway , i coded this project with my limited knowledge , but im still learning . hope you like it
+-this is one of my first javaScript projects , its a payment geteway , i coded this project with my limited knowledge , but im still learning . hope you like it :)

 - [Demo Project](https://nastaran-reyhani.github.io/credit-card/)